 Currently the Community Center is accessible only by Campbell Street.
-The addition of a walkway from Jay Street to the Community Center will enable users to more conveniently access the Community Center.
-The newly established connection between Jay Street and the Community Center will also incorporate this community asset into the LYLAKS open space and trail network loop.
-The nearby Rails to Trails project and the efforts to improve streetscaping for safer, more accessible walking and cycling will bolster efforts to make the Campbell Street Community Center and Skate Park more of a community asset.
+The addition of a more streetscaping for safer, more accessible walking and cycling will bolster efforts to make the

+Rails

+Campbell Street Community Center and Skate Park more of a community asset.